microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaPolicyCrossTenantAccessPolicyPartner.md

 ```

 ### -TenantId
-The tenant identifier for the partner Azure AD organization.
+The tenant identifier for the partner Microsoft Entra organization.
 Read-only.
 Key.